 In England and Wales, each college has a Learner Support Fund which can help if you are facing financial hardship.
 You should contact your Student Support or Welfare Officer for help in applying.

 A number of charitable trusts and foundations run their own grant schemes.
-Disability Rights UK has a funding from charitable trusts booklet which lists those that support disabled students in particular.
+Disability Rights UK has a funding from charitable trusts booklet which lists those that support students with disabilities in particular.

-Who pays for disabled students to go to a specialist college?
+Who pays for students with disabilities to go to a specialist college?

 If the type of education or support you need is not available locally, you may be able to get a place at a specialist college.
 Most of these colleges are independent and cater specifically for students with disabilities or learning difficulties, with specialist equipment and staff.
 They are often residential.